kgruiz/chatgpt-queue/README.md

 - One-click capture of the current composer input, plus a Cmd/Ctrl+Shift+Enter shortcut.
 - Automatic prompt dispatch with built-in cooldown once ChatGPT finishes responding.
 - Manual controls for pausing, sending the next item, or clearing the queue.
+- Collapsible panel that tucks into a minimal dock button, with an extension-icon toggle if you want the UI hidden entirely.
 - Lightweight implementation using a Manifest V3 background service worker and content script.

 ## Installation